flame-engine/flame/README.md

  * enableEvents : this is also a hack that allows you to use the Service bindings with platform specific code callbacks.
 Normally they would only work if you called runApp with a widget, since we draw on canvas for the game, that's never called.
 This makes sure it works.
+ * text : helper to write text to the Canvas; the methods are a bit convoluted, this might give a hand.

 Ideas are appreciated!